 BYT: Did you have an idea in mind before you went to the designers?
 Did you ask them to make it more minimalist or old school?

 Carusone: I guess to an extent we knew we didn’t want to go old school prohibition.
 We’re not a speakeasy, we don’t want that branding.
 We wanted timeless, not to say we’re not in the current era of design that we see a lot of of, like you know the crossed arrows.
-We wanted to sort of get out of that otherwise.
-We prefer clean, and 90 degrees and then not too much embellishment, but otherwise we were pretty open.
+We wanted to sort of get out of that.
+We prefer clean, 90 degree angles and not too much embellishment, but otherwise we were pretty open.
 We thought a lot about silver versus copper.
 Our stills are mostly stainless, so the design focuses more on silver than gold.
 But no, we were really open.
 These guys have designed a lot, not just visually, but brand architecture and big names.
-We kind of let them play when we started with Republic Restoratives.
+We kind of let them play with Republic Restoratives.

 Carusone: Brandy’s on the move.
 100% it is on the move big time.
 Brandy is like what rye was like 10 years ago.
 It’s huge triple digit growth in the U.S. and there’s really not a lot of craft people doing it.
 Laird’s is the common brand that everyone will know, but there’s only a few people putting it out.